Application Information

 What to expect after submitting your application:

-- Your local county program coordinator or Horticulture agent will be in touch.
+- Your local county program contact will be in touch after applications close.

-- Interviews are required by most counties and are scheduled locally.
-Volunteer interviews are standard to assess commitment, strengths and interests each applicant will bring to the program.
+- Secondary screenings (interviews, reference checks) may be required locally.
+Volunteer interviews are used to assess commitment, strengths and interests each applicant will bring to the program.

 - Now you can sit back, relax and follow us on Instagram @coloradomastergardeners